Skip to content

 Intel 8080 Assembler + Debugger (Minimal)

-This repository contains a VS Code extension with key features: a two-pass Intel 8080 assembler, a tiny Vector 06c emulator, and a debugger, along with quality of life VS Code functionality to improve the Vector 06c development process.
+This repository contains a VS Code extension with key features: a two-pass Intel 8080/Z80 assembler, a Vector 06c emulator, and a debugger, along with quality of life VS Code functionality to improve the Vector 06c development process.

 Table of Contents